gatsbyjs/gatsby/docs/tutorial/ecommerce-tutorial/index.md

 Run `gatsby develop` in the terminal, which starts a development server and reloads changes you make to your site so you can preview them in the browser.
 Open up your browser to `http://localhost:8000/` and you should see a default homepage.

-### Loading StripeJS
+### Loading Stripe.js

-Stripe provides a JavaScript library the allows you to securely redirect your customer to the Stripe hosted checkout page.
+Stripe provides a JavaScript library that allows you to securely redirect your customer to the Stripe hosted checkout page.
 Due to [PCI compliance requirements](https://stripe.com/docs/security), the Stripe.js library has to be loaded from Stripe's servers.
 Stripe provides a [loading wrapper](https://github.com/stripe/stripe-js) that allows you to import Stripe.js like an ES module:

 ```js
 import { loadStripe } from "@stripe/stripe-js"